mdavids/rfc/content/draft-davids-forsalereg-16.md

 when, and only when, they appear in all capitals, as shown here.

-Although the document defines an operation convention not any protocol extension, the use of normative language is used to promote consistent and umabiguous behaviors among entities that adopt the convention.
+Although the document defines an operation convention not any protocol extension, the use of normative language is used to promote consistent and unambiguous behaviours among entities that adopt the convention.

 The term "Processor" refers to an entity (person, system, or service) that reads, interprets, and takes appropriate actions based on "\_for-sale" DNS labels,